The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 — Jon Stewart

-In the previous chapter, I had you first imagine yourself sitting there being productive with some work.But maybe even that requires a stretch of the imagination, as being productive and motivated at all is hard to come by these days.
+In the previous chapter, I had you imagine yourself sitting at your desk, doing some work.But maybe even that requires a stretch of the imagination.
+Because lately, feeling motivated to do anything at all has been damn near impossible.

-Recalling the TikTok advice provided in the prologue, why doesn't setting grand goals, doing visualization exercises, and watching inspirational videos actually work for us?
+And why doesn't setting grand goals, doing visualization exercises, and watching inspirational videos actually work?
+Why can't you just decide to get motivated?

 Well… here's the deal.